Here you will find information about applying for non-immigrant U.S. visas for international students.

 You must obtain a U.S. visa at a U.S. Embassy or Consulate outside the U.S.

 While it is always recommended that you apply for a U.S. visa in your home country, some people apply in Canada.
-For information on applying for a U.S. visa in Canada, please read Applying for a U.S. Visa in Canada.
+For information on applying for a U.S. visa in Canada, please refer to the U.S. Embassy and Consulates in Canada's website.

 If you decide to apply for your U.S. Visa in Canada, please note that you may have to wait in Canada while your visa application is pending.
 In addition, if your application is denied, you will not be able to return to the U.S.